wdyiwdwd/wdyiwdwd.github.io/_posts/2015-06-12-research-journal.md

 ![img](https://sunqinxuan.github.io/images/posts-research-journal-2015-06-img4.png)

-### Binary tree construction [^2]
+### Binary tree construction[^2]

 The root node contains all the points in one grid.
 A parent node in the tree can be split into two child nodes, each representing a certain partition of the points in the parent node.
 Partition is performed based on the eigenvector corresponding to the largest eigenvalue of the 3d coordinate.
 For every level of the tree, the partition process is stopped when certain criterion is satisfied.

-[^2] Qingqiong Deng, Xiaopeng Zhang.
+[^2]: Qingqiong Deng, Xiaopeng Zhang.
 Grid-based View-Dependent Foliage Simplification.
 Journal of Computational Information Systems, 2008

 ![img](https://sunqinxuan.github.io/images/posts-research-journal-2015-06-img5.png)